 D. Unsportsmanlike conduct on the ranges or tournament grounds will not be tolerated.

 1. Any incident of unsportsmanlike conduct will be reported to a tournament official who will file a report with the Competition Committee immediately following the completion of the day’s competition.
 The first offense upheld by the Committee will result in disqualification of the shooter from the event.
-A second offense will result in a suspension for the remainder of the season with no refund of any entry fees already paid.
+A second offense will result in a suspension for the remainder of the season with no refund of entry fees paid and will be required to request reinstatement in writing to the Competition Committee prior to returning to competition.

 2. Verbal abuse directed at tournament officials, other shooters, or spectators will result in immediate disqualification of the shooter from the tournament, along with a referral to the Competition Committee for further action.